grtjn/mlvagrant/README.md

   - `sudo chmod 775 /opt/vagrant`
 - Copy mlvagrant/opt/vagrant to /opt/vagrant

+You will also need to get hold of a valid license key.
+Put the license key info in the appropriate ml license properties file in /opt/vagrant.
+You will need an Enterprise (Developer) license for setting up clusters.

 Above steps need to taken only once.
 For every project you wish to create VMs, you simply take these steps:

 - Create a new project folder (anywhere you like) with a short name without spaces ('vgtest' for instance)